 The Why of Diversifying Your Blog Income

 The digital landscape that we occupy changes remarkably fast.
 Think about it … 10 years ago sponsored content was not the norm.
-Ad networks were in their early stages, and in that 10 years many would argue that ad network revenue has peaked and is now on the decline as consumers become indifferent to ads and bloggers become more protective of their real estate.
+Ad networks were in their early stages.
+During the last 10 years ad revenue started out as a great income source for bloggers - then it dipped and the revenue wasn't worth the real estate on your site and now it's cycled back and become a major revenue stream again.

-Pinterest recently stripped affiliate links from pins overnight with no warning, removing income streams that, for some bloggers, amounted to four or five figures a month.
+At one point, Pinterest stripped affiliate links from pins overnight with no warning, removing income streams that, for some bloggers, amounted to four or five figures a month.
 That's a lot of income to have disappear overnight!

-Instagram has slowly been rolling out changes to how their platform works since being bought by Facebook.
+Instagram slowly began rolling out changes to their platform once they were bought by Facebook.
 There are many influencers whose entire businesses are built on the platform and who don't have blogs or other social accounts to fall back on should Instagram implement a significant operating change.
 (These are all reasons why it's so important to own your own real estate, even if it's not your main channel of communicating with your fans.)

 These are just a handful of the reasons why it's so important to have multiple ways of earning an income as a blogger or influencer — and why it's so important to watch the trends happening in the industry and keep an eye out for warning signs.
 (For instance, if you don't like how Facebook functions and then they buy your favourite social channel … start paying attention!)